ericdunipace/ericdunipace.github.io/_posts/2023-12-08-RcppCGAL-back-on-cran.md

 ---
   layout: post
-title: RcppCGAL Back On CRAN
+title: RcppCGAL is back on CRAN
 description: >
   RcppCGAL updated and back on CRAN
   sitemap: false